sleepingkingstudios/rspec-sleeping_king_studios/README.md

 #### Handle Missing Failure Message With

+    RSpec.configure do |config|
+      config.sleeping_king_studios do |config|
+        config.examples do |config|
+          config.handle_missing_failure_message_with = :ignore
+        end # config
+      end # config
+    end # config

 This option is used with the RSpec matcher examples (see Examples, below), and determines the behavior when a matcher is expected to fail, but the corresponding failure message is not defined (via `let(:failure_message)` or `let(:failure_message_when_negated)`).
 The default option is `:pending`, which marks the generated example as skipped (and will show up as pending in the formatter).
 Other options include `:ignore`, which marks the generated example as passing, and `:exception`, which marks the generated example as failing.

+#### Strict Predicate Matching

+    RSpec.configure do |config|
+      config.sleeping_king_studios do |config|
+        config.matchers do |config|
+          config.strict_predicate_matching = true
+        end # config
+      end # config
+    end # config

+This option is used with the HavePredicateMatcher (see `#have_predicate`, below).
+If set to true, ensures that any method that is expected to be a predicate will return either true or false.
+The matcher will fail if the method returns any other value.
+The default value is false, which allows for loose matching of predicate methods.

 ## Concerns